cozy/cozy-stack/docs/admin.md

 ## Introduction

-An admin API is avaible on the stack.
+An admin API is available on the stack.
 It offers several endpoints to interact with your cozy-stack installation (E.g. interacting with instances, generating tokens, ...).

 :warning: Use the admin API only if you know what you are doing.
-The admin API is not authenticated, you **must** protect these endpoints.
+The admin API provides a basic authentication, you **must** protect these endpoints as they are very powerful.

 The default port for the admin endpoints is `6060`.
 If you want to customize the parameters, please see the [config file documentation page](config.md).